-Unlimited worksheets and questions, available for years 3, 4, 5, and 6.
-Use the app as many times as you can in a day
+Unlimited worksheets and exercises for students of years 3, 4, 5, and 6.
+Use the app as many times as you want.

 Activities like games, quizzes, anagrams, and videos are incorporated within the system to fill the mind gaps and achieve more in-depth learning.

-Flashcards help the child build connections within words and not just memorize but also understand and learn its meaning.
+Flashcards help the child build connections within words and not just memorize but also understand and learn their meanings.
 It counteracts the mind's natural preference to learn through links.

-Every parent can check their child's solved worksheet through the child's dashboard.
-Kidsmart enables the retry worksheet feature to encourage children to practice more and attain maximum score.
+Every parent can check their child's solved worksheets on the child's dashboard.
+KidSmart enables the retry worksheet feature to encourage children to practise more and attain maximum scores.

 Researches have shown that games trigger dopamine release, which is a feel-good hormone; this motivates the child to play and practice more.

-Learning goals are different for different year students.
-KidSmart makes it easier by allowing you to choose your learning according to which year your child is in.
+Learning goals are different for every student.
+KidSmart makes it easier by allowing you to choose your learning strategy based on the child's year and requirement.